The 15-Tool-Call Rule: Where Agent Quality Falls Off a Cliff

 Three operational rules

 1. Instrument the tool-call count.
 You cannot manage what you cannot see.
 Most agent harnesses now emit OpenTelemetry spans per tool call — if yours doesn't, the Claude Code OTEL integration is the cheapest fix.
 Build a simple dashboard: tool calls per session, distribution by tool, alert when any single turn exceeds 15.
-Most teams discover when they instrument this that their typical bug-fixing session is already past the threshold by the second iteration.
+When I first put a counter on my own sessions, the uncomfortable discovery was that a routine bug-fixing prompt was already past fifteen calls by the second iteration — I'd been operating on the wrong side of the cliff for months and reading the resulting mediocrity as the model's ceiling rather than my own setup.

 2. Run /compact at 50% context, not at overflow.
 The default impulse is to let context fill until the harness forces a compaction.
 The folk rule — repeated across multiple practitioner blogs and threads — is to do it proactively at around half-full.
 Anthropic doesn't publish a specific threshold, but the Claude Code documentation does recommend /compact as a proactive tool, not a panic button.
 Compacting earlier costs less, preserves more relevant context, and resets the attention-drift clock.